 There are between 20 and 30 good snorkeling spots in Maui, all located along the west coast of the island which is more sheltered from the wind and swells.
 Most of them are freely accessible from shore.

-Two areas in particular concentrate almost all of the local snorkel sites: the coasts of the western part of the island, between Lahaina and Kapalua, and the coastline which stretches from Kihei to Wailea, south of Kahului.
+There are two areas in particular that have the concentration of almost all of the local snorkel sites.
+The first is the coast of the western part of the island, between Lahaina and Kapalua, and the second is the coastline which stretches from Kihei to Wailea, south of Kahului.

-In the northwest area of the island, the Kapalua region is home to some of Hawaii’s most beautiful spots.
+In the northwest area of Maui, the Kapalua region is home to some of Hawaii’s most beautiful spots.
 Here, several coves with crystal clear waters follow one another along the coast.
 Most of them are edged by coral reefs.

-Honolua Bay, Kapalua Bay and Napili Bay are the most famous in the area.
-It is also possible to snorkel Mokuleia Bay, Honokahua Bay from DT Fleming Park, and Honokeana Bay.
+Honolua Bay, Kapalua Bay and Napili Bay are among the most famous in the area.
+It is also possible to snorkel Mokuleia Bay and Honokahua Bay from DT Fleming Park, along with Honokeana Bay.

-A few miles further south, you’ll reach Kahekili Beach (aka “Airport Beach”), then Black Rock, just north of Kaanapali Beach.
-The latter is known for its seabed, very full of fish.
+A few miles further south, you’ll reach Kahekili Beach (aka “Airport Beach”), followed by Black Rock, which is just north of Kaanapali Beach.
+The latter is known for its seabed and its multitude of fish.

 If you are staying in Lahaina, you’ll find decent snorkeling at Baby Beach, just north of the town.
 The coast here is bordered by a small, shallow lagoon, the perfect place if you are snorkeling for the first time.

 In the south part of the island, the coast of Kihei and Makena is also home to awesome snorkeling spots.
 The most famous of these is undoubtedly Turtle Town, where you can swim with green sea turtles.
-You can encounter them from the beach or during boat trips, which is the only safe way to reach the areas located far from shore.
+The turtles can be encountered from the beach or during boat trips, which is the only safe way to reach the areas located far from shore.

 While turtles are easy to see in Turtle Town, they are also very common in most other spots on this part of the coast.
 Poolenalena Beach, Wailea Beach and Big Beach are particularly famous for spotting “honu”, the Hawaiian name for the green sea turtle.